'Rolling Stone' Magazine Is Put Up For Sale

 Since its founding in 1967, Rolling Stone has been a mainstay of music journalism and pop culture; it has also published in-depth features and investigative reporting.
 But the magazine has suffered the drops in circulation and revenue that have disrupted much of the print media industry in the online age.

 Rolling Stone's bank account and reputation have also taken hits over the magazine being forced to retract a 2014 story about an alleged gang rape at a University of Virginia fraternity house — a controversial episode that also saw the magazine settle a defamation lawsuit from the fraternity for $1.65 million in June.
-Months earlier, the magazine settled claims in a $3 million defamation verdict after losing a lawsuit filed by a U-Va. administrator who was a key figure in the story.
+Months earlier, the magazine settled claims in a $3 million defamation case over a lawsuit filed by a U-Va. administrator who was a key figure in the story.

 Wenner Media's move to unload magazines isn't limited to Rolling Stone; in June, Wenner Media sold another home-grown title, Men's Journal, to American Media Inc., publisher of magazines and tabloids such as the National Enquirer.
 That sale came months after Wenner sold its Us Weekly to American Media.